ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

 #.
 At this point in time it seems that the more rigid the frame the
-   better because frame flex introduces undesirable mechanical delay (hysteresis) in translating motor induced actions to the centrally located flight control board.
+   better because frame flex introduces undesirable mechanical delay (hysteresis) in translating motor induced actions to the centrally located autopilot.
 (Do NOT shock mount the motor Arms).
 #.
 The amount and type of damping medium needs to be carefully matched
    to the weight (mass) of the item we are trying to isolate as well as the frequency and amplitude of the vibrations we are seeking to damp.
-We are trying to isolate a flight control board that weighs less than 2 ounces and this is a very small mass.
+We are trying to isolate a autopilot that weighs less than 2 ounces and this is a very small mass.
 #.
 Virtually all off the shelf solutions (either pad or stud type) are
-   designed for an isolated mass that would weigh at least 5 to 10 times what an average flight controller weighs for optimal effectiveness.
+   designed for an isolated mass that would weigh at least 5 to 10 times what an average autopilot weighs for optimal effectiveness.
 This includes all pre-made Sorbothane, Alpha gel, EAR, memory foam or other silicone or urethane gel or foam mounts as well as Lord Micro mounts.
 #.
 A threaded stud or sleeve type mount gel mount properly designed for
-   the mass of our flight control board or electronics module undergoing the stress's of normal flight would be a much better long term solution.
+   the mass of our autopilot or electronics module undergoing the stress's of normal flight would be a much better long term solution.